papivot/cluster-api-aws/README.md

 ```
 Validate within the AWS console that a new VPC with associated subnets, NAT gateway, security groups, LB, a bastion server and other objects has been created.
 This should take approx. 10 mins.

+### Creating the Control Plane machines.
-* Step 2 - Creating the control plane machines.
-3 nodes in this example.
+- 3 nodes in this example.

 ```shell
 kubectl apply -f ./examples/_out/controlplane.yaml